 Position Roles and responsibilities Technical One (1) Technical Delegate (TD) shall be appointed by the WT President.
 The TD is Delegate (TD) the ultimate decision maker for any technical matters that arise during the competitions.
-The TD The TD: Oversees the implementation of the Rules and Regulations; Presides over the Head of Team meeting and drawing of lots session; - Approves the competition results before they are officialised; - Approves the competition results before they are officialised, - Makes final decisions related to the Field of Play (FOP) and competitions; - Make final decisions on any matters pertaining to competitions not described in the Rules.
-Referee One (1) Referee Chairman shall be appointed by the WT President.
-Chairman (RC) The RC: - Presides over the referee meeting and training at VTKD events; - Assigns the Referees, Game Masters, Judges and inspection officers.
+The TD: - Oversees the implementation of the Rules and Regulations; - Presides over the Head of Team meeting and drawing of lots session; - Approves the competition results before they are officialised; - Makes final decisions related to the Field of Play (FOP) and competitions; - Make final decisions on any matters pertaining to competitions not Deferee described in the Rules.
+Referee Chairman One (1) Referee Chairman shall be appointed by the WT President.
+(RC) The RC: (NO) - Presides over the referee meeting and training at VTKD events; - Assigns the Referees, Game Masters, Judges and inspection officers.
 Official The OC shall appoint an OMD for the Championships and ensure: Medical - OMD must have competence in emergency and trauma medicine; Doctor (OMD) - OMD must be under the administrative control of the WT Medical Committee Chairman; - OMD must practice medicine in accordance with the principles of good conduct; - At least one (1) Medical Doctor, one (1) registered nurse and two (2) paramedics should stand by at the venue at least for the whole period of the Championships.
-Championompo.
 The Referee may ask the OMD if an athlete is medically cleared to continue the fight.
+The horizon may dok the or is in an athlete to medically decared to continue the light.
 The OMD administers care to the athletes and manages emergency situations and the evacuation of the injured to the hospital.
 At the end of each competition day, the OMD reports to the WT the injuries suffered by the competitors and cares given to them.
 Game One (1) representative from Official Technology Provider shall be appointed by the Operations TD as the Game Operations Manager for each event.
 For the World Championships, Manager this position will be appointed by the WT President.